Learn more about Dance Classes

 Choreographer: Carine Fortunato as creator and artistic director.

-Dancers: Andrea Landes, Alyshia Deigh, Carine Fortunato, Halie Scaletta, Sheila Recuenco, Maya Shark, Andrea Hernandez, Bosswoman D aka Savannah D’Mello, Liza Nesgovorova and Taslim Burokwicz.
+Dancers: Alyshia Deigh, Carine Fortunato, Halie Scaletta, Maya Shack, Andrea Hernandez, Jessica Felix, Bosswoman D aka Savannah D’Mello, and Taslim Burokwicz.

 Description: Povoada celebrates the gathering, the “population” of a space when samba’s calling is initiated.